Embedded Finance - An Introduction And Use Cases

 by Sandeep Gupta, on Mar 7, 2022 8:18:24 PM

 Key takeaways from this blogpost:

-- Embedded finance is a set of financial services offered on customer-facing non-financial digital platforms such as an eCommerce platform or a POS system.
+- Embedded finance is a set of financial services offered on customer-facing non-financial digital platforms such as a digital marketplace platform or a POS system.

 - In healthcare, embedded finance helps facilitate transparent pricing and offers multiple payment options for patients.

 - EdTech sector can use in-depth analysis to evaluate a student’s potential capacity to repay loans and lend accordingly.

 Embedded finance is one of the hottest trends in the fintech space today especially since the pandemic hit.
 It is disrupting businesses by giving rise to enhanced and new revenue streams.

 Oracle estimates that the embedded finance market will be $7 trillion over the next decade, an amount that is twice as much as the combined value of the world's top 30 banks today.
 In this blog, we will speak about how embedded finance has changed the business world along with some exemplary use cases of it.